 Environment.
 Wildlife distributions, population size, population density, and behavior are directly affected by changes in climate and indirectly through changes in vegetation.
 As wildlife tries to adapt to changes in the environment caused by shifting temperature and precipitation patterns, the already high number of threatened and endangered species could see a marked increase.
-New analyses suggest that 15 to 37 percent of a sample of 1,103 land plants and animals would eventually become extinct as a result of climate changes expected by 2050.
+New analyses suggest that 15 to 37-percent% of a sample of 1,103 land plants and animals would eventually become extinct as a billion a year within the next ten years.